 CREDITS: Text and photo by Bruno Giletti.

-IN THE GUIDEBOOK: Another fascinating geologic enigma in the area just northeast of Yellowstone is described in “The Case of the Wandering Mountains,” page 198 in Yellowstone Treasures, fifth edition.
+IN THE GUIDEBOOK: You’ll find a lovely photo of the butte on page 188 of Yellowstone Treasures, sixth edition.
+Another fascinating geologic enigma in the area just northeast of Yellowstone is described in “Heart Mountain Detachment,” pages 303–4, and shown on the map on page 300.